cosminadrianpopescu/azul/README.md

 status bar or the tabline, you can have both, you can have none, the sky (or should I say neovim) is the limit.
-My status bar that you saw in the demo video is using [lualine](https://github.com/nvim-lualine/lualine.nvim) with a minimal configuration.
+My status bar that you saw in the demo video is using [lualine](https://github.com/nvim-lualine/lualine.nvim) with a minimal configuration that you can find in the `examples` folder.
 But you can choose whatever you like.

 #### Very flexibile shortcuts